neuronsimulator/nrn/programming/gui/secbrows.rst

     Description:
-        A python function is executed when an item is selected (single click or dragging) by the mouse.
+        A Python function is executed when an item is selected (single click or dragging) by the mouse.
 Before execution, the selected section is pushed. (and	popped after the function completes.)
-        A python function is executed in the object context in which \ ``select_action`` registered it.
+        A Python function is executed in the object context in which \ ``select_action`` registered it.